mahdieh1/ProstateCancer/README.md

-# A comprehensive investigation of genomic variants with likely functional impact in Prostate Cancer
+# A comprehensive investigation of genomic variants in Prostate Cancer reveals 30 regulatory variants with possible functional impact

 ---